Appendix

 - Metrics & Tracing: Implement metrics (e.g., with OpenTelemetry) and distributed tracing to monitor application health and performance in production.

-- Debugging: Master your IDE’s debugger (Visual Studio, VS Code) and utilize .NET diagnostic tools (
+- Debugging: Master your IDE’s debugger (Visual Studio, VS Code) and utilize .NET diagnostic tools (dotnet-dump,dotnet-trace,dotnet-counters).

 Tooling & Workflow